DhafinFawwaz/Film-Store/README.md

 Once it says something like `Listening at: http://0.0.0.0:8001`, you can access the website on [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

 ## Quick Alternative
 If you're on windows, you can also just double click the `run.bat`.
 It will rename the `.env.example` to `.env`, launch docker (then you need to click yes to enable administrator privilege), then run the `docker-compose up` command automatically.
+It depends if your docker is installed in `C:\Program Files\Docker\Docker\Docker Desktop.exe` though.
+If not, the `run.bat` file may not work.

 ## Troubleshoot
 It's possible that you may see this error.